Hip Mobility Exercises for Injury Prevention

 • Hold for 20-30 seconds and switch sides.
 Repeat 2-3 times.

-Benefit: Counteracts the effects of prolonged sitting, promoting hip flexibility and reducing the risk of lower back pain, a common issue in sedentary lifestyles.
+Benefit: Counteracts the effects of prolonged sitting, promoting hip mobility and flexibility, and reducing the risk of lower back pain, a common issue in sedentary lifestyles.

 Thoracic Spine Rotation